-The Dutch CA considers that sufficient information has been provided to verify the outcome and conclusions, and permits the authorisation of Care Plus Anti-Insect DEET Roll-on 30%.
+The Dutch CA considers that sufficient information has been provided to verify the outcome and conclusions, and permits the authorisation of Care Plus DEET Anti-Insect 50% Spray.

-The formulation Care Plus Anti-Insect DEET Roll-on 30% has been applied for and evaluated as an insect repellent that should be applied to the skin of exposed body parts with the purpose to protect humans from mosquito and tick bites.
+The formulation Care Plus DEET Anti-Insect 50% Spray has been applied for and evaluated as an insect repellent that should be applied to the skin of exposed body parts with the purpose to protect humans from mosquito and tick bites.

-Based on the assessment, the Dutch CA concludes that this product can be safely used by non-professional users, taking into account the risk mitigation measures as indicated under 2.9.
+Based on the assessment, the Dutch CA concludes that these products can be safely used by non-professional user, taking into account the risk mitigation measures as indicated under 2.9.